rosberry/go-scheduler/README.md

 # Task types

-- Singletone - unique task, can be only one task with alias in DB.
+- Singleton - unique task, can be only one task with alias in DB.
-- Not singletone - dynamic task, that can be created while the program is running, supports arguments, there can be several tasks in the database with one alias.
+- Not singleton - dynamic task, that can be created while the program is running, supports arguments, there can be several tasks in the database with one alias.

 # Roadmap